Dallahi-Ms/CS50P/README.md

-# CS50P
+# CS50P Problem Set Solutions
-Harvard's CS50P problem solutions
+This repository contains my solutions to all the CS50P problem sets in Python.